programming-enthusiast/engineering_exercise/README.md

 + Bonus points for limiting the number of open source frameworks utilized to deliver the functionality
 + Use JSON Server or other in-memory persistence layer to store the data sets provided by us or created by you for your exercise (do not use file system in your API code)

+# Reference

-# Reference data - Attached is a randomized vehicle statistics snapshot for your exercise.
++ Attached is a randomized vehicle statistics snapshot for your exercise.

 # Part B - Full Stack Developers Only